Once again it is a story of a servant who stole

 were not executed and were presumably transported.

-usual procession emerged from the Debtor’s Door led by the Marshall carrying
+after 9 o’clock the usual procession emerged from the Debtor’s Door led by the

-The six prisoners were led up and prayed with the Ordinary while John
+prisoners were led up and prayed with the Ordinary while John Langley, the

-Sometime around 8.15 the signal was given and the drop fell.
-There is no particular record of their deaths
+around 9.15 the signal was given and the drop fell.
+None of the seven appeared

-so it can be presumed that nothing untoward happened.
-All were left on the rope
+to struggle much and nothing untoward happened.
+All were left on the rope for

 The bodies were made available to relatives and friends for burial later